jemc/jylis/docs/types/ujson.md

 #### The world is flat.

 - A UJSON node tracks only terminal values ("leaves" of the tree).
-- Rather than modeling the data as a nested maps and sets, UJSON sees a flat set of primitive values (strings, numbers, booleans, `null`s) and the key path of each.
+- Rather than modeling the data as nested maps and sets, UJSON sees a flat set of primitive values (strings, numbers, booleans, `null`s) and the key path of each.

 #### To be empty is to perish.